Pak court dismisses NAB appeals against former President Zardari’s acquittals in corruption cases | Law-Order

 - Pakistan

-The Islamabad High Court on Thursday dismissed appeals by the country’s top anti-corruption watchdog against the acquittal of former President Asif Ali Zardari in a slew of graft cases filed against him over two decades ago.
+A Pakistani court on Thursday dismissed appeals by the country’s top anti-corruption watchdog against the acquittal of former president Asif Ali Zardari in a slew of graft cases filed against him over two decades ago.

 But after its failure to present any evidence, the NAB on Wednesday filed an application expressing its desire not to further pursue these cases, as the available evidence was based on photocopies, which did not comply with the country’s laws of evidence.